craig-m-unsw/linux-sysadmin-lab/README.md

 time python3 code/ssh-test.py
 ```

-note: the ip in `ssh-test.py` will need updating on Hyper-V as no static IP can be set with that provider.
+note: the IP in `ssh-test.py` will need updating on Hyper-V as no static IP can be set with that provider.